Ebazhanov/linkedin-skill-assessments-quizzes/kotlin/kotlin-quiz.md

 [reference](https://kotlinlang.org/docs/basic-types.html#explicit-conversions)

 #### Q11.
 You have written a snippet of code to display the results of the roll of a six-sided die.
-When the dice displays from 3 to 6 inclusive, you want to display a special message.
+When the die displays from 3 to 6 inclusive, you want to display a special message.
 Using a Kotlin range, what code should you add?

 ```kotlin
 when (die) {